bigomics/omicsplayground-doc/modules/mod9_CellProfiling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The **WGCNA** tab consists of fiive panels (from left to right and top to bottom): **Gene dendrogram and gene modules**, **Scale independence and mean connectivity**, **TOM heatmap**, **Gene clustering** and **Module graph**.

 :**Gene dendrogram and gene modules**: In this panel, gene modules are detected as branches of the resulting cluster tree using the dynamic branch cutting approach.
 Genes inside a given module are summarized with the module eigengene.
 The module eigengene of a given module is defined as the first principal component of the standardized expression profiles.

-:**Scale independence and mean connectivity**:  This panes is used for the the analysis of network topology for various soft-thresholding powers.
+:**Scale independence and mean connectivity**:  This panel is used for the the analysis of network topology for various soft-thresholding powers.
 The left plot shows the scale-free fit index (y-axis) as a function of the soft-thresholding power (x-axis).
 The right plot displays the mean connectivity (degree, y-axis) as a function of the soft-thresholding power (x-axis).

-:**TOM heatmap**: The panel displays the Topological Overlap Matrix (TOM) heatmap, which shows the correlation among gene module memberships  (**@IVO, @Mauro: more information needed.
+:**TOM heatmap**: The panel displays the Topological Overlap Matrix (TOM) as a heatmap, which shows the correlation among gene module memberships  (**@IVO, @Mauro: more information needed.
 For what practical purpose is it used?
-How can users act on this information**).
+How can users act on this information?**).

-:**Gene clustering**: This panel contains a clustering plot of the genes coloured by module.
+:**Gene clustering**: Dimensionality reduction maps colored by WGCNA module.
 Via the settings icon, the layout can be changed between tsne (default), pca and umap.

     .. figure:: figures_v3/WGCNA_gc_opts.png
         :align: center
         :width: 30%

-:**Module graph**: The final panel contains the WGCNA module graph, which represents the relationship betweem of the gene modules. **(@Ivo, @Mauro: we need a better description of what actionable information it provides to users)**
+:**Module graph**: The final panel contains the raph network of WGCNA modules, which represents the relationship betweem of the gene modules. **(@Ivo, @Mauro: we need a better description of what actionable information it provides to users)**

 .. figure:: figures_v3/WGCNA_WGCNA.png